Writing

 Kate North writes poetry and fiction.
 Her work interrogates the mutual dependencies of repression and belonging.

+Kate North, 2019.
 Punch.
-Birmingham: Cinnamon Press, 2019.
+Birmingham: Cinnamon Press.
 Short story collection.

 The short stories in Punch explore the theme of isolation in 21st Century urban life through character and setting.
 Through these stories Kate asks how the cultural outsider can exist in relation to both contemporary and historical difference.
 Characters negotiate past prejudice from within present patriarchal and heteronormative states.